practicalli/clojure/docs/clojure-cli/index.md

 # Clojure CLI

-Clojure CLI (command line interface) is the latest approach to working with Clojure projects, libraries an tools.
-The Clojure CLI focuses on:
+Clojure CLI (command line interface) is the latest approach to working with Clojure projects, libraries and tools.
+Clojure CLI focuses on:

 * running Clojure code (applications and tools)
 * starting a REPL process (Read-Eval-Print Loop) for interactive development with a [Clojure editor](/clojure/clojure-editors/) or [a command line REPL UI](repl/).